Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Discussion and conclusion

 In terms of the Product Space in particular, and the study of complex networks in general, this paper represents the first comprehensive study of the complex-network properties of the Product Space beyond its basic macroscopic structure (whose core-periphery and community properties have previously been noted).
 We find that the Product Space is characterized by several highly distinctive complex-network properties, including an extremely left-skewed degree distribution and right-skewed weight distribution where the majority of products are connected, but few are connected strongly; furthermore, the Product Space is mathematically and empirically underpinned by the Product Complexity Index, in which products of similar complexities are more strongly connected and more complex products occupy more central positions in the network. \\

-More importantly, however, we introduce an underlying model which microscopically explains how this unusual topology came to be.
-On the one hand, the model rests firmly within the tradition of economic complexity as an extension of the original Hidalgo-Hausmann combinatorial model of capabilities; on the other hand, the model is a broadly-conceived generative framework for complex networks which has enormous potential for generalization.
-In this paper, we interpret nodes as combinations of latent capabilities which accrue through a mechanism of modified preferential attachment governed by an underlying block matrix of relatedness, in which parameters such as $n$ (number of blocks) or $\kappa$ (heterogeneity of capabilities) allow us to make inferences on the fine-grainedness of the underlying set of capabilities; we show that through local properties like the weight distribution alone, the model is able to replicate the key global topological properties of the Product Space, including its relationship to PCI, and its macroscopic community and core-periphery structure.
-However, an analogy could easily be drawn to networks such as the Research Space (Guevara et al. 2016), which connects pairs of research areas to one another based on shared publications, or social networks connecting individuals on social media platforms; what could be a model of capabilities combining to form products could just as easily be a model of research foci combining to form papers, or hobbies and interests combining to form social media profiles.
+In Section 5, our capability-centric model sheds more light on the relationships between products evident in the Product Space by introducing a plausible mechanism for explaining why products are related: by interpreting products as combinations of latent capabilities which accrue through a mechanism of modified preferential attachment governed by the underlying Capability Space (assumed to be in block-matrix form), and interpreting PCI as the number of capabilities required to produce a product, the model reproduces the key global topological properties of the Product Space, including its relationship to PCI, and its macroscopic community and core-periphery structure.
+It is worth noting that this preferential attachment mechanism driven by a latent network is broadly generalizable.
+For example, an analogy could easily be drawn to networks such as the Research Space (Guevara et al. 2016), which connects pairs of research areas to one another based on shared publications, or social networks connecting individuals on social media platforms; what could be a model of capabilities combining to form products could just as easily be a model of research foci combining to form papers, or hobbies and interests combining to form social media profiles.
 These networks present vastly different topologies and properties compared to the Product Space; the Research Space, for example, is characterized by a "ring-like" topology comprised of multiple peripheral clusters surrounding a core cluster.
 But if "birds of a feather" truly flock together in social networks - if nodes comprised of similar capabilities, similar research foci, and similar interests connect to one another more strongly, as research on the principle of homophily would suggest (McPherson et al. 2001) - then this model draws on that principle to the fullest. \\